ArnabBir/apache-pinot-playbook/docs/17-performance-engineering.md

 ### Benchmarking Checklist

-Before running a benchmark, confirm that the benchmark data matches production data in volume and distribution, that the queries used are the actual hot queries rather than synthetic ones, that the benchmark queries have been run once to warm the page cache before measuring, that queries run at the expected concurrency level, that the benchmark runs long enough to observe steady-state behavior and that the environment is controlled without production traffic present.
+Before running a benchmark, confirm:

+- Benchmark data matches production data in volume and distribution
+- Queries used are the actual hot queries rather than synthetic ones
+- Benchmark queries have been run once to warm the page cache before measuring
+- Queries run at the expected concurrency level
+- The benchmark runs long enough to observe steady-state behavior
+- The environment is controlled without production traffic present

 ### What to Measure